arelate/theo/README.md

 Before using any of the commands below, `theo` needs to be set up to connect to `vangogh`:

-`theo set-server-connection -protocol <protocol> -address <address> -port <port> -username <username> -password <password>` - you need to provide address (e.g. vangogh.example.com), username and password for users authorized to download from that `vangogh` instance (this is set in `vangogh` configuration).
+`theo connect -protocol <protocol> -address <address> -port <port> -username <username> -password <password>` - you need to provide address (e.g. vangogh.example.com), username and password for users authorized to access API and download files from that `vangogh` instance (this is set in `vangogh` configuration).
 Other parameters are optional.

-`theo test-server-connection` - will perform a series of connectivity and authorization tests to validate your settings.
-You should see `healthy` if the test completes successfully.

-This is only needed to be done once and `theo` will use those settings from that moment and should work until `vangogh` configuration has changed (when different username/password are set).
-If you ever need to reset this configuration, `reset-server-connection` can help with that.
+This is only needed to be done once and `theo` will authorize, store session token and validate it as needed.
+This should work until `vangogh` session is valid.
+If you ever need to reset this configuration, `connect -reset` can help with that.

 ## Installing games with theo (native versions and Windows versions on macOS, Linux)